-A harvest strategy is a framework that specifies pre-determined management actions for a defined species necessary to achieve the agreed ecological, economic and/or social objectives.
+A harvest strategy specifies pre-determined management actions necessary to achieve ecological, economic and/or social objectives of a fishery.

 Fishery objectives outline where we want the fishery to be from an ecological, economic and social (triple bottom line) perspective and the time frame to achieve those objectives.

 Harvest strategies use data and information to track the performance of the fishery over time.
 Such sources of information are known as indicators.
 These include things like biomass, catch rates, protected species interactions etc.

 - Decision rules The decision rules clearly state what pre-determined management action will be taken under certain circumstances.
 This usually involves adjusting (through quota, management units or bag limits etc.) the catch or fishing pressure in the fishery.
 By being clear about what action will be taken and when, harvest strategies help remove much of the uncertainty around how a fishery will be managed.

 To translate objectives into something tangible, harvest strategies establish reference points for a fishery.
 Reference points describe desirable and undesirable levels of performance in the fishery.

 Target Reference Points (TRP) is where we want the stock to be and describes a desirable level of performance.
 If a fishery is performing at or above its Target Reference Point; the fishery may be able to support additional levels of catch or fishing effort.